tytydraco/yessleep/out/Bought_a_traditional_game_for_my_family_someones_playing_with_my_sister.md

 "Sayang, how long have you played with Laila" my mum asked

 "Umm for a week!"
 She said cheerfully.
 No signs of terror at all.
 It was like Laila was her real friend.
 My dad called the local ustaz, like a islamic version of a priest.
-After examining Amelia's room and talking with Amelia, he told us
+After examining Amelia's room and talking with Amelia, he spoke to my parents in private in a room.
+I pressed my ears to door and i heard,

-"Your daughter has been interacting with a [jinn.](https://en.m.wikipedia.org/wiki/Jinn) it disguises as a young girl  to harm your daughter.
+"Your daughter has been interacting with a [jinn.](https://en.m.wikipedia.org/wiki/Jinn) it is disguised as a young girl  to harm your daughter.
 If you have waited any longer, it could have harmed her severely, could be even fatal"

 The ustaz blessed the house and told the jinn to leave my family alone.
 He told us to keep the recording of the quran playing continously, and it should be heard at all corners of the house.
 We did just that.
 The next morning, my sister told me Laila didnt call her to play.
 And it stayed like that.
 About 2 weeks later, we heard the tragic news of our neighbour's son.
 He was about Amelia's age.
 He had fell out of his room window in the middle of the night.
 Could it be Laila?
 I shuddered at the thought of what would happen if i didnt wake up that night.
 We threw the congkak away after that.
 Nope not again not today.